RocketDerp/April14_2025/Quotes_Pile/Reddit2025B/Plur1bus_Reddit_comments_2025-11-07.md

 https://old.reddit.com/r/Pluribus_TVshow/comments/1pkeywi/pluribus_1x07_the_gap_episode_discussion/ntkv4mb/

 Media ecology of second-screen audiences.
 I expect once it is all over, many people will binge-watch and skip huge parts.
 Some may even turn to feed it into ChatGPT and ask for 10 minute versions of episodes.
-People may very well cram the entire 13 episodes into something like 85 minutes https://www.slashfilm.com/520125/topher-grace-edited-star-wars-prequels-85minute-movie/
+People may very well cram the entire 13 episodes into something like 85 minutes https://www.slashfilm.com/520125/topher-grace-edited-star-wars-prequels-85minute-movie/ - Who Watches the Watchers of a TV show, media ecology...